Mathematics & Finance • University of Alberta

 A cleaner snapshot of academics, scholarships, and roles that shaped how I work.

-University of Alberta - BSc in Mathematics & Finance (Expected Jan 2026)
+University of Alberta - BSc in Mathematics & Finance (May 2026)

 Saskatchewan Government Insurance - Summer Underwriting Intern